7wingfly/autok8s/NodeParameters_Master.md

 ```

 <br>
-Example Usage - No Storage (No CSI drivers will be installed)
+Example Usage - No Storage (No CSI drivers or Storage Classes will be installed)

 ```
 ./setup_master_node.sh \